curlyeje/Elliott_Portfolio/US Household Inc SQL Project/US_Household_Income_README.md

     -   **Duplicate Records**: Identified duplicates using the `ROW_NUMBER() OVER(PARTITION BY ...)` window function,
         leveraging the `ID` column (primary key).
+    -   Removed unnecessary or redundant entries to maintain dataset integrity.
 ```sql
 SELECT *
 FROM (